xohw/MD6-FPGA-implementation/README.md

 # Description of Archive:
-* 'MD6_CF_prototype' folder includes the prototype design of our project.
-Not for use.
+* "MD6_CF_prototype" folder contains the prototype design files of our project, intended for reference purposes only and not for use in the final implementation.

-* 'MD6_CF' folder includes all relevent code files of our design.
-Ready for implementation.
+* The "MD6_CF" folder includes all the relevant code files for our design, which are ready to be implemented.

-* 'Documents' folder contain two reports.
-The MD6_report_Ron_Rivest describes the MD6 hash function and was submitted as an entry in the NIST SHA-3 hash function competition. the second report is the report submitted for the Xilinx open hardware contest.
-It also contain the Basys3 data sheets and some clarification of synthesis warnings that came up during the implementation.
+* Within the "Documents" folder, you will find two reports.
+The first report, "MD6_report_Ron_Rivest," provides a detailed description of the MD6 hash function and was submitted as an entry in the NIST SHA-3 hash function competition.
+The second report is the submission for the Xilinx open hardware contest.
+It also includes the Basys3 data sheets and another pdf file which provides clarification on synthesis warnings that arose during the implementation process.

-* 'Software' folder contains the MD6 software wrapper and the test vectors software.
-Each of them includes both GUI and python code implementations.
+* The "Software" folder contains the MD6 software wrapper and the test vectors software.
+Both of these folders include implementations in both GUI and Python code.

-* 'VISIO' folder contain 2 diagrams that exist in our report.
+* Lastly, the "VISIO" folder contains two block diagrams that are included in our report.

 # Implementation of the algorithm on the board: